dithpri/RCES/README.md

 ### [Puppet links sheet](puppet_links_sheet)
 [Downloads](../../releases)
 A python script to generate a sheet of clickable links pointing to various puppets.
-Best used with the Containerise extension for maximum effiency.
+Best used with the Containerise extension for maximum efficiency.
 Also generates rules for Containerise so you don't have to.

 [There's this guide for more information on the extension and how it's tied to